selenashe/selenashe.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi!
-I'm Selena :) I am a post-bacc RA at MIT working with [Ev Fedorenko](https://www.evlab.mit.edu/about-ev).
+Hi, I'm Selena.
+I am a post-bacc RA at MIT working with [Ev Fedorenko](https://www.evlab.mit.edu/about-ev).
 Here, I work on many projects related to language processing and representations in brains and LLMs.

 I am interested in how agents flexibly extract, encode, and represent meanings in language.
 What are the mechanisms and architectures that underlie intelligent systems?
 How do we use language as a tool to abstract and constrain information?